 THIS DATE IN HISTORY: Feb.
 19

-2008: The Montreal Canadiens tie the NHL record for biggest single-game comeback, rallying from down 5-0 to defeat the visiting New York Rangers 6-5 in a shootout.
+2008: The Montreal Canadiens tie the NHL record for biggest single-game comeback, rallying from five goals down to defeat the visiting New York Rangers 6-5 in a shootout.

 New York leads 5-0 after Chris Drury scores a power-play goal 5:03 into the second period.
 But Michael Ryder scores twice before the end of the period, and goals by Alex Kovalev and Mark Streit make it 5-4 with more than 13 minutes remaining in the third.

 Kovalev ties the game by scoring a power-play goal with 4:22 left in the third, and Saku Koivu scores the game-deciding goal in the second round of the tiebreaker.

 1977: Rod Gilbert scores a goal and has an assist to become the 11th player in NHL history and the first member of the Rangers to earn 1,000 points.
 He reaches the milestone in his 1,027th NHL game, a 5-2 loss to the New York Islanders at Nassau Coliseum.

 1979: Mike Bossy of the Islanders scores his 100th NHL goal in an 8-3 win against the Los Angeles Kings at the Forum in Inglewood, California.
 It comes in his 129th NHL game, five games faster than Maurice Richard's longstanding record (134 games) for fastest 100 goals.

 Video: Mike Bossy had record nine straight 50-goal seasons

-1980: Edmonton Oilers rookie Wayne Gretzky plays against Howe for the fourth (and final) time in their NHL career.
-Neither player scores in a 6-2 win for Hartford the Whalers at the Hartford Civic Center.
+1980: Wayne Gretzky plays against Howe for the fourth (and final) time in their NHL career.
+Neither player scores in the Edmonton Oilers' 6-2 win for the Hartford Whalers at the Civic Center.

-On the same night, the Washington Capitals defeat Montreal 3-1 in Landover, Maryland, for their first victory against the Canadiens in 35 games since entering the League in 1974.
+On the same night, the Washington Capitals defeat Montreal 3-1 in Landover, Maryland, for their first victory against the Canadiens in 35 games since entering the NHL in 1974.
 Bengt-Ake Gustafsson scores against Denis Herron with 7:37 remaining in the third period to break a 1-1 tie and Mike Gartner hits the empty net with 50 seconds left.
-The victory ends Montreal's 31-0-3 undefeated streak against the Capitals.
+The victory ends Montreal's 34-game undefeated streak (31 wins, three ties) against the Capitals.